High Frobenius pushforwards generate the bounded derived category: Introduction

 We focus first on the affine situation: $X\colonequals \spec R$, where $R$ is a commutative noetherian ring.
 In this case, $\dbcat{\coh X}$ is equivalent to $\dbcat{\rmod R}$, the bounded derived category of finitely generated $R$-modules.
 When $R$ is regular and of finite Krull dimension, $R$ itself is a strong generator for $\dbcat{\rmod R}$.
 In fact, any $R$-complex in $\dbcat{\rmod R}$ having full support is a strong generator.
 The latter is a consequence of a theorem of Hopkins~\cite{Hopkins:1987}, and Neeman~\cite{Neeman:1992b}; see \cref{ch:perfect}.
 One can also identify strong generators when $R$ is a complete intersection ring with isolated singularities using a theorem of Stevenson~\cite{Stevenson:2014a}.
 When $R$ is an artinian ring, $R/J$, where $J$ is the Jacobson radical of $R$, is a strong generator for $\dbcat{\rmod R}$.

 The situation is even more complicated in the global case.
 Perhaps the most comprehensive result is due to Orlov~\cite{Orlov:2009} who proved that when $X$ is quasi-projective, with very ample line bundle $L$, the direct sum $\mco_X \oplus L\oplus \cdots \oplus L^{\otimes d}$, where $d=\dim X$, is a generator for $\perf{X}$, the subcategory of perfect complexes.
 This gives strong generators for $\dbcat{\coh X}$ when $X$ is regular.
-Outside this case, there are only a few results that identify explicit generators for the bounded derived category.
+Outside this case, there are only a few results that identify explicit generators for the bounded derived category; see, for instance, the work of \cite{Ohkawa/Uehara:2013}.

 In light of these remarks, it is surprising that for any $F$-finite scheme of prime characteristic one can identify strong generators for the bounded derived category, at least in terms of generators for $\perf X$.
 This is the content of the result below.
-The existence of a generator $E$, as below, for $\perf X$ is a result of Bondal and van den Bergh~\cite[Theorem~3.1.1]{Bondal/VanDenBergh:2003}.
+The existence of a generator $E$, as below, for $\perf X$ is a result of Bondal and Van den Bergh~\cite[Theorem~3.1.1]{Bondal/VanDenBergh:2003}.
 We emphasize that $E$ need not be a strong generator for $\perf X$.
 Indeed, the latter has no strong generators when $X$ is singular; see \cite{Rouquier:2008,Oppermann/Stovicek:2012}.
 As usual $F^e_*G$ denotes the pushforward of a complex $G$ in $\dbcat{\coh X}$ along $F^e$, the $e$-fold composition of the Frobenius map on $X$.

 \begin{introthm} Let $X$ be a noetherian $F$-finite scheme of prime characteristic $p$, and $E$ a generator for $\perf X$.
 For any $G$ in $\dbcat{\coh X}$ with $\supp_X G=X$, the complex $F^e_*(E\lotimes_X G)$ is a generator for $\dbcat{\coh X}$ for any natural number $e> \log_p(\codepth X)$; it is a strong generator when $X$ is separated. \end{introthm}